 The main screen is where the status and option menus are accessed.
-The GL500 data logger will continue to log at normal intervals while connected to the Global Logger software.
-While connected, the logger will draw an addition current from the power supply of 5-10mA so it is advised that, if you are operating on battery power and plan not to access the logger for extended periods of time, you disconnect to increase battery life.
+The data logger will continue to log at normal intervals while connected to the Global Logger software.
+While connected, the logger will draw an addition current from the power supply of 5-10mA so it is advised that, if you plan to not access the logger for extended periods of time, you disconnect to increase battery life.
 Interface cables may remain connected.
 To disconnect, click on the "Disconnect" button.
 This label on this button will change to "Connect" and clicking on it will return you to the connection screen as previously discussed.